paulkasidit/pizza-parlor/README.md

 4. After installation, on the lower right-hand corner of VS Code, there will be a button saying to "Go Live".
 A live editable version of the website should be automatically opened in your browser.
 5. And that's it!

-- You can also visit my webpage directly by clicking [here](https://github.com/paulkasidit/pizza-parlor)

 ## Known Bugs

 * None!